 15. Don’t Push through Bad Training

 Learning any skill requires repetition and these reps combine to create habits.
-When it comes to motorcycle maneuvers and techniques it’s no different.
+When it comes to motorcycle maneuvers and techniques it’s no different, especially in those months straight after getting your motorcycle license.

 If you’re not getting it, take a break, go watch a YouTube tutorial or read a blog on the subject and get back to it another day.